pgEdge/spock/README.md

   - `relation` - name or OID of the table to be removed from the set

 #### spock-repset-add-seq
+We strongly recommend that you use our new [Snowflake Sequences](https://github.com/pgEdge/snowflake-sequences) rather than using the legacy sequences.

 - `spock.repset_add_seq(set_name name, relation regclass, sync_data boolean)`
   Adds a sequence to a replication set.